Daisies have long been associated with love, innocence and freshness.

 Daisies were worn by knights as a sign of fidelity in medieval battle.

-They are thought to signify the arrival of spring, once it is possible to put your foot on a dozen daisies.
+It is thought to signify the arrival of spring, once it is possible to put your foot on a dozen daisies.

 There’s plenty more daisy folklore too.